oneops/oneops.github.io/_posts/2017-01-26-oneops-release-170125stable.md

 ---

 In addition to celebrating one year OneOps as open source project we are giving you another release.
-This time we focussed on polishing what we delivered with the large release earlier this month.
+This time we focused on polishing what we delivered with the large release earlier this month.
 But, as usual, we also added a few new things.

 <!--more-->